Continually Updated Clinical Reference

 Exercise initiation

-Exercise sessions should begin with 10 minutes of warm-up, during which light calisthenics and muscular stretching are performed to avoid muscle injury and bring about a graded increase in heart rate.
+Exercise sessions should begin with 10 minutes of warm-up, during which light calisthenics and muscular stretching are performed to avoid muscle injury and to bring about a graded increase in heart rate.
 This warm-up period is followed by 40 minutes of aerobic exercise (eg, walking, jogging, bicycling) and a final 10 minutes of cool-down period involving muscular stretching.
 The cool-down period is very important.
 Gradual cool-down prevents ventricular arrhythmias, which may occur in patients with coronary disease on abrupt cessation of exercise.

 Progression

 The patient's peak heart rate is noted.
 The target is, subsequently, increased by 5-10% of the peak heart rate until the patient is able to exercise at 85% of the peak heart rate.
 Most patients are able to do so by 2-3 months.
-A follow-up treadmill test should be performed at 4-8 weeks after the patient starts the program, and the result should be used to fine tune the exercise training.
+A follow-up treadmill test should be performed at 4-8 weeks after the patient starts the program, and the result should be used to fine-tune the exercise training.

 Special considerations